Scott Solomon

-Scott Edward Solomon (born November 5, 1988) is an American former professional football player who was an outside linebacker in the National Football League (NFL).
+Scott Edward Solomon (born November 5, 1988) is an American former professional football player who played defensive end and linebacker in the National Football League (NFL).
 He played college football for the Rice Owls and was selected by the Tennessee Titans in the seventh round of the 2012 NFL draft.
+He also played for the New York Jets, Tampa Bay Buccaneers and Cleveland Browns.